 Short-term Care Quality

-This nursing home really excelled in our short-term care rating.
-In fact, we gave it an A for that category, which is one of our best scores.
-This really boosted its profile.
-Short-term care grades are crucial for individuals in need of rehabilitation.
-Rehabilitation usually requires additional highly-skilled nursing services.
-This means a broad scope of nursing services, ranging from registered nurses to physical and speech therapists, as well as other forms of therapy.
-It doesn't look like this facility provided information about its staffing of registered nurses or physical therapists.
-The final measure we considered in this area is the number of residents that who were able to eventually return home from the facility.
+This facility really excelled in our short-term care category, with an A in this area.
+Our short-term care scores are believed to be more meaningful for residents needing a nursing home for rehabilitation.
+Rehabilitation typically mandates additional skilled nursing.
+This includes not just nursing, but also physical and respiratory therapy, as well as other forms of therapy.
+Unfortunately, it doesn't appear that this facility submitted registered nurse or physical therapist staffing data.
+The last metric we considered in this category is the number of patients that ultimately were able to return home from the facility.
 We found that 7 percent of this nursing home's residents returned home as opposed to remaining at the facility on a permanent basis.

 Facility Inspections